doughgle/doughgle.github.io/content/blog/playing-ctf-challenges-coop-with-copilot/index.md

 ## Quick Orientation To OverTheWire

-You connect to the game server over SSH by hostname and port.
-For a chosen game, that's provided in the top left corner of the page.

-Username identifies the level and each needs an ssh password to login.

-To show by example, let's play [Krypton Level 0](https://overthewire.org/wargames/krypton/krypton0.html):
+To show by example, let's play [Krypton Level 0](https://overthewire.org/wargames/krypton/krypton0.html).
+From the web page:

 > Welcome to Krypton!
 The first level is easy.
 The following string encodes the password using Base64:
 >